exonum/exonum-doc/src/get-started/java-binding.md

 A service can also handle a block commit event that occurs each time the framework commits a new block.
-The framework delivers this event to implementations of [`Service#afterCommit(BlockCommittedEvent)`][service-after-commit] in each deployed service.
+The framework delivers this event to implementations of [`Service#afterCommit(BlockCommittedEvent)`][service-after-commit] callback in each deployed service.
 Each node in the network processes that event independently from other nodes.
 The event includes a `Snapshot`, allowing a read-only access to the database state _exactly_ after the commit of the corresponding block.

 As services can read the database state in the handler, they may detect any changes in it, e.g., that a certain transaction is executed;
 or some condition is met.
-Services may also create and submit new transactions using [`Node#submitTransaction`][node-submittransaction].
+Services may also create and submit new transactions using [`Node#submitTransaction`][node-submit-transaction].
 Using this callback to notify other systems is another common use case, but the implementations must pay attention to **not** perform any blocking operations such as synchronous I/O in this handler, as it is invoked synchronously in the same